-18. It is possible that sources of conflict may be discovered by a member or a party during the course of Panel proceedings.
-They may not have existed, or may not

-- 19. The Panel mitigates the risk of a pre-existing potential source of conflict not being discovered by following a defined procedure for identifying potential conflicts (including explaining the legislative provisions dealing with conflicts to parties and inquiring for possible sources of conflict).
+- 11.18 It is possible that sources of conflict may be discovered by a member or a party during the course of Panel proceedings.
+They may not have existed, or may not have been discovered, at the outset.
+(For example, a member's firm accepts instructions to act for a financier involved in the transaction that is the subject of Panel proceedings.) - 11.19 The Panel mitigates the risk of a pre-existing potential source of conflict not being discovered by following a defined procedure for identifying potential conflicts (including explaining the legislative provisions dealing with conflicts to parties and inquiring for possible sources of conflict).
 The parties also have an opportunity to make submissions to the President in relation to any suspected conflicts.
-The Panel Executive updates each member's curriculum vitae and checks the currency of the information with members to be appointed to a sitting Panel before sending extracts to parties in a declaration. - 20.
-The Panel will treat seriously any failure to bring to the Panel's attention, as soon as possible, a potential source of conflict of which a party becomes aware (whether at the commencement of, or later in, proceedings).
-The Panel considers that it is in both its and the parties' best interests for the timely and efficient operation of Panel processes for parties to provide any relevant information as soon as proceedings are commenced. - 21.
-If the Panel becomes aware, during proceedings, of an interest which may give rise to a conflict then, (after consulting the member and parties) the President will consider whether the relevant member's ability to complete the matter is likely to be affected and therefore that the member should take no further part in the proceedings.
+The Panel Executive updates each member's curriculum vitae and checks the currency of the information with members to be appointed to a sitting Panel before sending extracts to parties in a declaration.

+- 11.20 The Panel will treat seriously any failure to bring to the Panel's attention, as soon as possible, a potential source of conflict of which a party becomes aware (whether at the commencement of, or later in, proceedings).
+The Panel considers that it is in both its and the parties' best interests for the timely and efficient operation of Panel processes for parties to provide any relevant information as soon as proceedings are commenced. - 11.21 If the Panel becomes aware, during proceedings, of an interest which may give rise to a conflict then, (after consulting the member and parties) the President will consider whether the relevant member's ability to complete the matter is likely to be affected and therefore that the member should take no further part in the proceedings.
 If the President considers that the interest is immaterial or indirect and will not prevent the member from acting impartially in relation to the matter (subsection 185(1A)), having regard to the types of considerations outlined in this Guidance Note, then the President may decide to continue with the sitting Panel as originally constituted.